 Need a little more bang for your buck?
 Credit unions may provide just what you’re looking for.
 Because credit unions are not-for-profit organizations, they pass their financial benefits on to their members.
 In contrast, banks need to turn a profit for owners, so they’re less likely to provide financial incentives to customers.

-You’ll first notice this advantage in the form of significantly higher interest rates on deposit accounts, such as money market, checking and savings accounts – even certificates.
-Credit unions also offer the same financial products as banks – including mortgages, personal loans, car loans and credit cards.
-But at credit unions, you’ll find comparatively lower annual percentage rates.
+Credit unions offer the same financial products as banks including mortgages, personal loans, car loans, and credit cards.
+But at credit unions, you’ll find comparatively lower rates.

-When you’re paying interest on an auto loan over 60 months, getting the lowest possible interest rate makes a significant impact on monthly payments and the overall interest the borrower pays.
+When you’re paying interest on an auto loan for 60 months or a mortgage for 30 years, getting the lowest possible interest rate makes a significant impact on monthly payments and the overall interest you pay.
 This makes credit unions an appealing choice for loans and lines of credit.

-So if you’re in the market for a loan – or simply want your money to work harder for you – check out a local credit union to see if they can offer better rates and lower fees than a bank can provide.
+So, if you’re in the market for a loan, or simply want your money to work harder for you, check out the competitive rates at a credit union, like PSECU.

-If you’re looking to save on fees, you should definitely consider a credit union.
-With a plethora of accounts requiring no minimum balance or monthly service charge, you can recognize significant savings over the course of a year when you choose a credit union.
+If you’re looking to save on fees, you should consider a credit union.
+With a plethora of accounts requiring no minimum balance and the absence of monthly service fees, you can recognize significant savings over the course of a year when you choose a credit union.

 If you find a bank offering free checking, is it really free?
 Or are there numerous “fine print” qualifications?
 Are you restricted on the number of ATM withdrawals you can make per month?
 Can you write only a certain number of checks monthly before you’re obligated to pay a fee?
 Are you required to have direct deposit set up?

 Credit unions offer several account options, often with fewer restrictions, obligations, and complications.